AI-Based High-Resolution Forest Monitoring ongoing

 📝 Publications and preprints

 - Zimmer, M., Spiegel, C., and Pokutta, S. (2024).
 Sparse Model Soups: A Recipe for Improved Pruning Via Model Averaging.
-Proceedings of International Conference on Learning Representations.
+Proceedings of the International Conference on Learning Representations.

 [URL]